CDP-group-9/CDP_Trondheim_Kommune/docs/dev.md

 - Test configuration is defined in `test.py`
 - Coverage configuration is in `pyproject.toml` under `tool.coverage.run`

+## Admin users
+In order to access the [admin panel](http://localhost:8000/admin/login/?next=/admin/), one must be logged in as an admin user.
+An admin user can be created with: `docker compose exec backend python manage.py createsuperuser`.
+After an admin user is created, log in to Djangos Admin interface.

 # Conventions

 ## Commit messages